|

 EQUIPMENT FOR AIRCRAFT: In addition to the replacement of game

-scout equipment, there are always requests for small but important
+scout equipment, there was always requests for small but important

 items for our aircraft.
 Examples include replacement hose for a